-1. CPA Scholarship Program - Pursuant to Chapter 215, Laws of 2015 (SSB 5534), additional funding is appropriated to create a certified public accounting scholarship program.
+^{1.} CPA Scholarship Program - Funding is provided for implmentation of Chapter 19, Laws of 2015 (SSB 5023), which creates a certified public accounting scholarship program.
 Funds are appropriated from the Certified Public Account, which is supported by fees paid licensed public accountants, to the Certified Public Accounting Transfer Account to fund scholarships at Washington-based colleges and universities for students pursuing degrees in accounting or taxation.
 (Certified Public Accountants' Account)